This script defines a postprocessing function that can be applied

 A table indexed by a particular log writer and filter path, that yields a set of remote destinations.
 The

-Log::sftp_postprocessorfunction queries this table upon log rotation and performs a secure transfer of the rotated log to each destination in the set.
+Log::scp_postprocessorfunction queries this table upon log rotation and performs a secure copy of the rotated log to each destination in the set.
 This table can be modified at run-time.

 Info: A record holding meta-information about the log file to be postprocessed.
-Returns: True if sftp system command was initiated or if no destination was configured for the log as described by info.
+Returns: True if secure-copy system command was initiated or if no destination was configured for the log as described by info.